juliend2/jdesrosiers-multilingual/README.txt

 1. Go in Pages -> Languages, and add your two languages from there.
 Name should be something like "English", and Slug should be something like "en" (two lowercase letters).
+1. In Settings -> Permalinks, put the following in the "Custom Structure"
+field: `/%language%/%postname%/` .
+This will prepend the language slug to your post permalinks.
-1. TODO: In your template, add this tag where you want the language switcher to appear: `<?php jdml_language_switcher(); ?>`
+1. In your template, add this tag where you want the language switcher to appear: `<?php jdml_language_switcher(); ?>`